AdaMichocka/zti_project/README.md

-Uni project to learn SPARQL and NLP.
+Uni project to learn SPARQL, NLP and Semantic Web.